 Changes to Battery Recycling Program

 - Only small, household batteries will be accepted for recycling.
 These include alkaline, zinc carbon, NiMH, NiCd, less than 9 volts, non-lithium button cell and lithium and lithium-ion with exposed terminals that require taping.
-We will no longer accept large batteries, such as lead acid, electronic batteries, and anything over 9 volts.
+We do not accept large batteries, such as lead acid, electronic batteries, and anything over 9 volts.

-- The battery drop-off location will move to the Wayne Public Library at 410 Pearl Street instead of City Hall.
-View the library's hours here.
+- The battery drop-off location is only at the Wayne Public Library at 410 Pearl Streetl.
+View the library’s hours here.

 How are these batteries recycled?
 The Wayne Green Team sends these batteries to Battery Solutions in Michigan.
 They carefully sort the batteries based on chemistry to prepare them for recycling.
 To learn more about how these batteries are recycled, visit Battery Recycling Information.

 Where can I find more information on the types of batteries accepted?
 See our updated Battery Recycling How-To Guide on our website.
 It’s important to note which batteries require taped terminals for safety in shipping.
 Clear tape is provided next to the battery recycling bin at the library.